Rohit102497/Aux-Drop/README.md

 ## Dataset Preparation
 ### Variable P
-We varied the availability of each auxiliary input feature independently by a uniform distribution of probability $p$, i.e., each auxilairy feature is available for $100p%$
+We varied the availability of each auxiliary input feature independently by a uniform distribution of probability $p$, i.e., each auxilairy feature is available for $100p\%$.
+For more information about this, follow paper - Aux-Net (https://link.springer.com/chapter/10.1007/978-3-031-30105-6_46)

 ### Trapezoidal
+The trapezoidal streams are simulated by splitting the data into 10 chunks.
+The number of features in each successive chunk increases with the data stream.
+The first chunk has the first 10\%  of the total features, the second chunk has the first 20\%  features, and so on.
+For more infomation about this, see paper - OLSF (https://ieeexplore.ieee.org/document/7465766).

 ### Obsolete Sudden
+We demonstrate the effectiveness of Aux-Drop(ODL) in processing the extra information received from auxiliary features in both the SUSY and HIGGS datasets.
+Here, we design the data in a such way that all of them are sudden features, i.e., there is no information about the existence of these features when the model is defined.
+The model knows about this feature suddenly at time $t$ after the model deployment.
+For the SUSY dataset, the first auxiliary feature starts arriving from 100k till 500k, the next auxiliary feature ranges from 200k till 600k, and so on to the 6th auxiliary feature coming from 600k to 1000k instances.
+Each feature becomes obsolete after arriving for 400k instances.
+Similarly for the HIGGS dataset, the first auxiliary feature arrives from 50k to 250k instances, the second arrives from 100k to 300k, and so on where every successive auxiliary feature arrives at 50k instances after the previous auxiliary features start arriving and arrive till the next 200k instances.

 ## Variants
 1. Aux_Drop_ODL: